-Online Originals: Local axe throwers to compete for World Title
+Online Originals: Local axe throwers to compete for world title

 KINSTON, N.C.
-(WNCT) After months of practice, some of Eastern North Carolina’s very own will be competing for a world title in axe throwing.
-The growing sport has nearly 200 throwers facing off soon in Atlanta, Georgia on December 4-6.
+(WNCT) — After months of practice, some of Eastern North Carolina’s very own will be competing for a world title in axe throwing.
+The growing sport has nearly 200 throwers facing off soon in Atlanta on December 4-6.

 The pandemic and time out during quarantine ignited a burning desire for competition.
 Michael Theodorou used to be a baseball pitcher.
 His teammate, Colby Dean, is a four-time Virginia State Champion wrestler.
 They are now focused on something new.

-“During quarantine we didn’t have a whole lot else to do, so we both have targets at home and threw a lot,” said Michael Theodorou, axe thrower.
+“During quarantine, we didn’t have a whole lot else to do, so we both have targets at home and threw a lot,” said Michael Theodorou.
 “We progressed quickly in a short amount of time.”

-“I told people last year that ‘hey, next year I’m going to worlds’,” said Colby Dean, axe thrower.
+“I told people last year that ‘hey, next year I’m going to worlds’,” said Dean.
 “Some of them just laughed.”

 They have spent hours practicing at Ironclad in Kinston, in their backyards and traveling to competitions across the country to better their skills.